surveygraph/surveygraphr/README.md

 ### Interfacing with C/C++

 I'd prefer to steer well clear of the `Rcpp` package, for a number of reasons that I won't discuss here.
 Rather, we will perform bindings using the basic API that R has for C/C++ extensions.
-These are laid out in the headers `Rdefine.h`, `Rinternals.h`, `R.h`, and so on.
+These are laid out mostly in the header `Rinternals.h`, with some additional material in `Rdefine.h` and `R.h`.
 The location of these is given by `R RHOME`.
 Some helpful resources for learning the basics of the R API for C are given below.

+#### Resources

+I found the following resources to be most helpful in learning R's C API

+* a gentle [overview](http://adv-r.had.co.nz/C-interface.html) by Hadley Wickham
+* the authoritative [R internals](https://cran.r-project.org/doc/manuals/r-release/R-ints.html) manual by the core R team
+* the above has been parsed and simplified in [R internals](https://github.com/hadley/r-internals) by Hadley Wickham

+In addition these blogs by Jonathan Callahan helped me in the very beginning.
+An overview of the C interface can be found [here](https://www.r-bloggers.com/2012/11/using-r-calling-c-code-hello-world/) and [here](https://www.r-bloggers.com/2012/11/using-r-callhello/
+), and a packaging walkthrough [here](https://www.r-bloggers.com/2012/11/using-r-packaging-a-c-library-in-15-minutes/).

 ## Resources